Hacked WordPress Website Checked Reasons

-With the incidences of cyber-crime increasing, and astronomical costs involved, here are some of the reasons why WordPress Websites Got Hacked:1.
-Weak passwords
+With the incidences of cyber-crime increasing, and astronomical costs involved, here are some of the reasons why WordPress sites get hacked:

 Using the same password for all your accounts and using a password that’s easy to remember are potential chinks in your armor against cyber-crime.
 If you use a single password, the hacker can access your entire WordPress account simply by cracking one account.

 It would help if you also went for a password mixed with alphabets, symbols, and numbers, which are difficult to breakthrough.
-Also, avoid easy passwords like your name, address, birth date, or graduation year.2.Regular Updates
+Also, avoid easy passwords like your name, address, birth date, or graduation year.

 WordPress regularly provides software updates when they identify a missing feature or weakness in the current version of the theme or plug-ins being used.
 Once updated, the system gets rid of all the vulnerabilities identified.